mikeakohn/naken_asm/docs/simulating.md

 along with number of cycles passed.
 This was added for automated testing in Java Grinder but could be pretty useful other places.

+To assist with testing software there is a newer option "break_io" which allows the user to set an address as an I/O port that will exit the simulator if written so:

+    naken_util -msp430 -break_io 0x0000 -run program.hex

+So now if the running program.hex does a mov.b #5, 0x0000 then the
+simulator exit with a return code of 5.